Real Estate (band): Real Estate, Days, and Atlas (2009–2015)

 After issuing singles on the Underwater Peoples and Woodsist labels, the band's 2009 self-titled debut received critical acclaim, including an 8.5 rating and Best New Music tag from Pitchfork Media.
 Review aggregator Metacritic gave the album a normalised rating of 79%, indicating "generally favourable reviews".
 Tours followed, supporting acts such as Girls, Kurt Vile, Woods, and Deerhunter.
 In 2010, Real Estate performed at the Pitchfork Music Festival in Chicago and the Primavera Sound Festival in Barcelona.

 In 2011, Real Estate signed with the Domino Recording Company.
 After initial recording sessions and prior to signing the deal, the band parted ways with Duguay, not wanting to be legally-bound to the drummer due to his unreliability.
 Subsequently, the second album, Days, features one song with Duguay, "Out of Tune," while the rest of the drum tracks were performed by Courtney, Mondanile and Samuel Franklin.
 For live shows, the band recruited drummer Jackson Pollis, formerly of Tiny Masters of Today, and keyboardist Jonah Maurer, a friend of Mondanile's at Buxton boarding school in Massachusetts.

 The group issued Days, on October 18, 2011.
 The album received positive reviews, including a rating of 77/100 on Metacritic and 8.7 on Pitchfork.
-Later that year, The Fader featured Real Estate on the cover of Issue #76.
+Later that year, The Fader featured Real Estate on the cover of Issue No. 76.
 2012 saw the band perform at the Coachella Valley Music and Arts Festival in Indio, California and the Pitchfork Music Festival in Chicago.
 From mid-2012 and throughout 2013, Real Estate shows would feature the band playing new material, some of which would eventually be included in their third album.

 A single "Talking Backwards", was released in early 2014, followed by the band's third album, Atlas.
 The album was written by Courtney, Mondanile, Bleeker and Pollis, with Maurer having moved on to join Titus Andronicus.
 Shortly before recording of the album commenced, the band decided to add keyboard parts that were more advanced than they were capable of themselves, and so they recruited Matt Kallman, formerly of Girls.